EFI131/inventory-app/README.md

 Deposit of n units of already created item.
 Withdrawal of n units of already created item.
 Item Deletion.
+Single item fetch by id
+Fetch All Items

 ```
 ## Building